How to Monetize an App with 5 Effective Strategies

 Subscription-based app monetization methods are recognized as the most reliable revenue streams for apps.
 If your customer wants to keep using an app, they should pay every month, while freemium, in-app purchases and pay per download strategies imply occasional payments, so your income flow may become sporadic.
 Moreover, subscriptions result in a more engaged audience — people feel obliged to use an app to justify their expenditures.

 A bright example of a successful realization of a subscription-based monetization model is Headspace, an application that teaches people to meditate.
 This app has three subscription plans monthly fee, yearly fee, and lifetime fee.
 This way, developers encourage users to choose long-term plans by giving them a huge discount.
 Headspace has been downloaded over 11M times and has more than 400,000 active subscribers.
 Their annual revenue was estimated by Forbes in $50M.

 SmartyTip: This monetization strategy works best for content-oriented brands (Spotify, The New York Times), apps “as a service” (Google Drive) or apps that imply daily usage (Headspace).
 On the contrary, the subscription-based monetization model is not suitable for single-purpose, gaming, and shopping apps.

 Strategy #2: In-App Purchases

-By paying for the subscription, you get an unlimited access for all features included in your subscription plan.
-And when you make an in-app purchase, you get a one-time access to the feature or to one item.
-In-app purchases are the primary app revenue model for gaming apps (bringing them 43% of revenue) and ranked third for all others (21% of all revenue)
+By paying for the subscription, you get unlimited access for all features included in your subscription plan.
+When you make an in-app purchase, you get one-time access to the features or to one item.
+In-app purchases are the primary app revenue model for gaming apps (bringing them 43% of revenue) and ranked third for all others (21% of all revenue).